Providing support and promoting respect for everyone with a visible difference

 who receive media and public speaking training to share campaign messages.

-of our online self-help pages, which is a 45% increase on the previous year.
+of our online self-help pages, an 104% increase on the previous year.

 Improving the wellbeing of people using our services

-Satisfaction and outcomes are consistently high, with 89% of clients stating that the service helped them to manage their appearance-related concerns.
+Satisfaction and outcomes are consistently high, with 87% of clients stating that the service helped them to manage their appearance-related concerns, and 97% of clients reporting that they were satisfied with the service they received.

-We use the Short Warwick-Edinburgh Mental Wellbeing Scale to measure the impact of our counselling and Skin Camouflage Services.
-Comparing their scores before and after support, clients using these services saw a positive shift (1.6 points).
+We use the Short Warwick-Edinburgh Mental Wellbeing Scale to measure the impact of our counselling, Peer Group Chat, and Skin Camouflage Services.
+Comparing the wellbeing scores before and after support showed a positive shift in wellbeing from an average metric score of 20.8 at the ‘pre’ stage to 22.3 at the ‘post’ stage (shift of 1.5).

 We’ve highlighted the experiences of some of our previous clients below.
 For more examples, please see our real stories.